BlogBest Affordable AI Interview Coaches Under $40/month (2026)

 Cornerman, Cluely, and Sensei AI entry tier qualify

-Cornerman Free
+Cornerman trial

 Introduction

-TL;DR — The real-time AI interview coaching category ranges from $0 to $148/month.
+TL;DR — The real-time AI interview coaching category ranges from $1 trials to $148/month.
 Most category leaders charge $50+ for their mainstream plans, which puts them out of reach for the average candidate running a 3-month job search.
 This guide covers the three tools that stay under $40/month at their top tier, how they compare on coaching philosophy and privacy, and which one is actually worth paying for.
 Spoiler: Cornerman, if you're weighing this specific question.
 We also explain the cases where it isn't.

 Why $40/month is the right ceiling